Airlift-Framework/airlift-framework.github.com/_posts/manual/0100-01-02-airlift_basics.md

 In this example, we will retrieve the resource's id from the web and display it on the page.

-In the helloworld application, we accessed a greeter resource with URL, http://localhost:8080/a/greeting/id.
-We programmed the handler to set the web content to "Hello, World" when a greeter resource is requested.
-That means any greeter resource produces this output.
+In the helloworld application, we accessed a greeting resource with URL, http://localhost:8080/a/greeting/id.
+We programmed the handler to set the web content to "Hello, World" when a greeting resource is requested.
+That means any greeting resource produces this output.
 Instead of having 'id' at the end of the URI, you could replace it with any identifier, such as 'monkey' or 'purple', and you would still see "Hello, World".

 Let's customize the response.
-In the greeter get handler (war/WEB-INF/classes/handler/greeting/GET.js), replace the line \_web.setContent("Hello, World"); with the following:
+In the greeting get handler (war/WEB-INF/classes/handler/greeting/GET.js), replace the line \_web.setContent("Hello, World"); with the following:

     _web.setContent(_web.getId());